MillionConcepts/glcat_documentation/pages/aspect_tables.md

 * - `ra0`
   - float[^null-unsupport]
   - Leg recalculation
-  - RA of the centroid of the telescope’s aggregate field of view.
+  - RA of the centroid of the telescope’s aggregate field of view during this eclipse.
 Always greater than `ra_min` and less than `ra_max`.
 In rare cases (when the field of view crossed the ±180° meridian), `ra0` can be greater than 180.
 * - `dec_min`
   - float[^null-unsupport]
   - Leg recalculation